LOADING ...

 Bắt đầu làm bài nào

-and jolly jumbucks* down in their tucker bags
+and stuffed jolly jumbucks* in their tucker bags

-Hey Banjo*, this not what it used to be
+Hey Banjo*, this country's not it used to be

-We've changed all your words, and your score
+We've changed all your words, and re-written your

 And "Waltzing Matilda" no more.

-rowed down River to the broad bright lagoon
+rowed down Reedy to the broad bright lagoon

-The song of the river is a long tune
+The song of the river is a vanished tune

-Days with a whimper, and not with a roar
+Days pass a whimper, and not with a roar

 And "Waltzing Matilda" no more.

-Well, we cut the trees, and the land we reclaimed
+Well, we cut down the trees, and the land we

-We ploughed and we planted, then we it again
+We ploughed and we planted, we ploughed it again

-There our future, and it's halfway to hell
+There stands our future, and it's halfway to

-Kids with hard drugs and bodies to sell
+Kids hard drugs and young bodies to sell

 We've come a long way, since day